-The CBC has produced three original documentary films: Anonymous Father’s Day (2011), Eggsploitation (2010), and Lines That Divide (2009).
+The CBC has produced six original documentary films: Compassion and Choice DENIED (2016), Maggie’s Story (2015), Breeders: A Subclass of Women?
+(2014), Eggsploitation (2013), Anonymous Father’s Day (2011), and Lines That Divide (2009).
 The films are available for purchase in the CBC Store and on their respective websites.

 Anonymous Father’s Day

 Thousands of donor-conceived people have a deep longing to know who they belong to, where they come from, and who they look like.
 What is it like to grow up not knowing who your biological father is or if you have any siblings?
 What is it like to find out that the man you thought was your dad is not your biological father, that your true biological father donated his sperm and is known only by a number?
 How does it impact your self-perception, the choices you make, and your view of life and the world?
 Donor-conceived people are demanding answers to these basic questions about their origins, their lives, and their identities.

 The infertility industry in the United States has grown to a multi-billion dollar business.
 What is its main commodity?
 Human eggs.
 Young women all over the world are solicited by ads—via college campus bulletin boards, social media, online classifieds—offering up to $100,000 for their “donated” eggs, to “help make someone’s dream come true.”
 But who is this egg donor?
 Is she treated justly?
 What are the short- and long-term risks to her health?
 The answers to these questions will disturb you.